Stuycs-K/final-project-8-ful-perveza/WORKLOG.md

 Made fix to piece outline, works well now.
 Need to finalize finishing touches during Friday and over the weekend.

+### 6/9/23

+Completed a hell mode for the game and related code in start screen.
+Finishing touches will continue over the weekend.

 ## Arshan Pervez

 ### 5/22/23